skaurus/goworker/README.md

 - [and here](https://github.com/skaurus/goworker/pull/17) I added an option to pass a context.Context to the lib.
 By default it will create a new one via context.Background().
 This context is used in all Redis calls.
 - [and here](https://github.com/skaurus/goworker/pull/20) I replaced LPOP + sleep with a BLPOP

-Also [this PR](https://github.com/cycloidio/goworker/pull/9) might be of interest for some, but I did not merged it.
+Also [this PR](https://github.com/cycloidio/goworker/pull/9) might be of interest for some, but I did not merge it.

 ## Installation